 I am an impact investor, more recently specializing in climatetech.
-Before that I was involved in the running of three early-stage disruptive technology companies.
-These experiences gave me some insights into the challenges that new technologies face in achieving mainstream adoption.
+Before that I was I ran a technology company.
+These experiences gave me some insights into the challenges that all new technologies face in achieving mainstream adoption.

 Bitcoin currently faces this same challenge.
 Let’s zoom in to where the chasm could be crossed, and what currently is holding it back.